10 Facts about Humpback Whales written by Amos Nachoum

 - If you want the best pictures of them, you’ll need a wide angle lens and will need to learn how to safely swim close to them.

-Coming up right away next year is my adventure in the Carribean to see the largest carnivore in the world – the Sperm whale.
+Coming up as well is another incredible whale adventure in the Caribbean to see the largest carnivore in the world – the Sperm whale.
 There are only a few spaces left, so get in touch with me to reserve yours.
 Sperm whales were among the world’s most hunted animals – almost driven to extinction.
 But how they have made the best comeback in the history of wildlife with almost as many now as there were a hundred years ago.
 Sperm whales are the easiest whales to approach – they are curious and friendly as they socialize in pods of five to thirty.
-For this encounter, Big Animals Expeditions has teamed with Andrew Armour, known in the diving commmunity as the ‘whale whisperer.’
-We will be on his boat, the Domnik.
-Download the PDF flyer now.

 Join us on our next Humpback Whale adventure.

 View our latest Humpback Whale adventure travel information or complete the below form and we will be in touch with you.
 This is a very special trip and one of the ‘must do’ experiences of a lifetime.